logan858/cinephile/README.md

 * Streaming service options, displaying current streaming platforms that are showing the title
 * Scroll through results & improve searching features
 * Improve API responses, automate a greater number of user list creation steps
 * Turn into a SPA.
-Currently only the list show page functions as a SPA.
+Currently only the list show page functions 'similarly' to a SPA.

 ## Technologies Used
 * MongoDB, Express, Node.js